hsf-training/hsf-training-cicd-github/_episodes/12-skim-milk.md

 > ## `act` is optional.
 >
-> Remember, `act` is not required but encouraged for completeing this workshop.
+> Remember, `act` is not required but encouraged for completing this workshop.
 {: .callout}

 Let's do a quick check